The New York Times Best Seller list

 The New York Times Best Seller list is widely considered the preeminent list of best-selling books in the United States.
-Since October 12, 1931, The New York Times Book Review has published the list weekly.
-In the 21st century, it has evolved into multiple lists, grouped by genre and format, including fiction and nonfiction, hardcover, paperback and electronic.
+The New York Times Book Review has published the list weekly since October 12, 1931.
+In the 21st century, it has evolved into multiple lists, grouped by genre and format, including fiction and nonfiction, hardcover, paperback and e-books.

 The list is based on a proprietary method that uses sales figures, other data and internal guidelines that are unpublished—how the Times compiles the list is a trade secret.
-In 1983 (as part of a legal argument), the Times stated that the list is not mathematically objective but rather editorial content.
-In 2017, a Times representative said that the goal is that the lists reflect authentic best sellers.
+In 1983, during a legal case in which the Times was sued, the Times argued that the list is not mathematically objective but rather an editorial product, an argument that prevailed in the courts.
+In 2017, a Times representative said that the goal was that the lists reflect authentic best sellers.
 The list has been a source of controversy.
 When the Times believes a book has reached the list in a suspicious way—such as through bulk purchases—the book's entry on the list is marked with a dagger symbol (†).

 History

-Although the first best seller list in America was published in 1895, in The Bookman, a best seller list was not published in The New York Times until October 12, 1931, 36 years later, with little fanfare.
-It listed five fiction and four nonfiction books for New York City only.
+The first best seller list in America was published in 1895, by The Bookman.
+The New York Times did not publish its first best seller list until October 12, 1931, 36 years after The Bookman.
+The NY Times listed five fiction and four nonfiction best selling books for New York City only.
 The next month, the list was expanded to eight cities, each with its own list.
 By the early 1940s, fourteen city-lists were included.
 A national list was created on April 9, 1942, in the Sunday New York Times Book Review as a supplement to the Monday edition regular city lists.
 The national list was ranked according to how many times the book appeared in the city lists.
 Eventually the city lists were eliminated, leaving only the national ranking list, which was compiled according to "reports from leading booksellers in 22 cities".
 Ranking by bookseller sales figures continues today, although the process has remained proprietary.

 By the 1950s, The Times's list had become the leading best-seller list for book professionals to monitor, along with that of Publishers Weekly.
 In the 1960s and 1970s, shopping-mall chain bookstores B. Dalton, Crown Books, and Waldenbooks came to the forefront with a business model of selling newly published best-sellers with mass-market appeal.
 They used the best-selling status of titles to market the books and not just as a measure of sales, thus placing increased emphasis on the New York Times list for book readers and book sellers.

-As shown in the graph below, the number of titles achieving the number one spot has grown consistently over the years, ranging from fewer than 10 in the 1970s to the high thirties in the past decade.
-This graph represents fiction titles only.
-Years with smaller numbers means one or more titles dominated as major best sellers, notably The Da Vinci Code in 2003 and 2004, Fifty Shades of Grey in 2012 and Where the Crawdads Sing in 2019.